This Basil Cocktail is bright, herby, and endlessly refreshing. A simple recipe that shows why drinks with basil belong on every summer menu.

 Three photos showing the process of shaking and straining a green vodka drink.

-Basil Cocktails Home Chef Tips
+Cocktails With Basil Home Chef Tips

 • When muddling the basil, press gently to release the oils from the leaves, but don’t rough the leaves up and bruise them TOO much, as that will make the cocktail bitter.